thinc-org/awesome-stack/README.md

 - [clerk](https://clerk.com/) - Clerk is an authentication and user management service.
 ## Backend

-- [ArthurFDLR/whisper-youtube](https://github.com/ArthurFDLR/whisper-youtube) - Whisper is a YouTube chat bot used to moderate and customize live chats during streams.
 - [discord.js](https://discord.js.org/) - A powerful Node.js module that allows you to interact with the Discord API
 - [Drupal](https://www.drupal.org/) - Drupal is a free and open source content management system written in PHP
 - [odin-lang](https://odin-lang.org/) - A fast, concise, statically-typed systems programming language with a focus on expressiveness and ease of use